Back to Blog

 • Grand Master Key (GMK): opens everything mechanical.
 Usually held by 2–3 people: facility manager, owner/CEO, IT lead.

 Write the matrix down.
 Get sign-off from leadership before the keys are cut.
-Re-doing a master key system after the fact is expensive — typically $500–$1,500 to redesign and re-pin.
+Re-doing a master key system after the fact is expensive — typically see our Pricing page to redesign and re-pin.

 Order credentials